peitsche/GAN-MNIST/README.md

 # GAN-MNIST
-GAN network to generate synthetic MNIST images
+GAN network to generate synthetic MNIST images.

+Ready to be run on Google Colab with free GPU support.